xtrime-ru/TelegramApiServer/README.md

 It's recommended to use http_build_query, when using GET requests.

 **Rules:**
-* All methods from MadelineProto supported: [Methods List](https://docs.madelineproto.xyz/API_docs/methods/)
+* All methods from MadelineProto supported: [Method List](https://docs.madelineproto.xyz/API_docs/methods/)
 * Url: `http://%address%:%port%/api[/%session%]/%class%.%method%/?%param%=%val%`
 * <b>Important: api available only from ip in whitelist.</b>
     By default it is: `127.0.0.1`